shaqurola/Instacart_Customer_analysis/README.md

 The libraries used for the project are :

-.
-Pandas - For data analysis
+### 1. Pandas - For data analysis

-.
-Numpy - for statistical analysis
+### 2. Numpy - for statistical analysis

-.
-Seaborn - use for visualization
+### 3. Seaborn - use for visualization

-.
-Matplotlib - Use for visualization
+### 4. Matplotlib - Use for visualization

-. os - for interacting with the operating system
+### 5. os - for interacting with the operating system

 # Executing the code

 The code is available as jupyter notebooks can be located in script file Open the terminal to launch the notebook and run command

-The script folder contains 13 jupyter notebook ipynb with description

-Starting from the beggining of the project
+The script folder contains 13 jupyter notebook ipynb with description Starting from the beggining of the project to the end.

-importing of dataset - jupyter notebook importdata.ipynb
+### 1. importing of dataset - jupyter notebook importdata.ipynb

-Data wrangling - jupyter notebook wrangled_data.ipynb
+### 2. Data wrangling - jupyter notebook wrangled_data.ipynb

-Merging dataframe _ jupyter notebook Merged_data.ipynb
+### 3. Merging dataframe _ jupyter notebook Merged_data.ipynb

-Creating variables - jupyter notebook created_variable.ipynb
+### 4. Creating variables - jupyter notebook created_variable.ipynb

-creating crosstab-  jupyter notebook crosstab.ipynb
+### 5. creating crosstab-  jupyter notebook crosstab.ipynb

-Creating visualization - jupyter notebook barchart.png
+### 6. Creating visualization - jupyter notebook barchart.png

 # Report

 Final report - Details on dataset, insight and recommendations

 The Resouces will be poster here